Long Islanders cast ballots on first day of early voting

 Nassau elections Commissioner James Scheuerman said giving voters nine days to vote in addition to Election Day is designed to boost turnout, because of convenience and because it helps mitigate the effects bad weather can have on Election Day turnout.

 Tracie Clemente-Brown, 54, of Uniondale, said she cast her ballot early in Hempstead so she doesn’t have to arrange her day on Nov.
-5 around posting.
+5 around voting.

 “I don’t have to think about it,” she said.
 “I’ve done my civic duty.”